wolfman30/FSWD-Catalog-Project2/README.txt

 The steps I followed to complete this with a Windows 10 o.s.:
 Step 1:
     Download & install Git: https://git-scm.com/downloads
-    You need these to install Vagrant and VirtualBox
+    You need this to install Vagrant and VirtualBox

 Step 2:
     (a) Download & install Vagrant: https://www.vagrantup.com/downloads.html